Russian e-commerce leader Wildberries launches in Ukraine.

 “The opening of an online store in Ukraine is yet another step in implementing our international strategy.
 Our customers will have access to a wide range of products from tens of thousands of brands.
 We see a high potential for development in the country: its residents are increasingly making purchases in online stores, and the growth rate of e-commerce continues to grow,” said Vyacheslav Ivaschenko, Wildberries Development Executive, in an exchange with Oborot.ru.

-Wildberries claims that more than three million goods become available to Ukrainian customers, including Russian products.
+Wildberries claims that more than three million goods will become available to Ukrainian customers, including Russian products.
 Customers may receive orders at 8,000 partner delivery points or by courier delivery to their homes.
 Shipping time is 10 to 12 days.

 -